 Venus0523 Posted November 20, 2014 Share Posted November 20, 2014 I'm 50 years old, had one brother growing up and even back then, we rotated chores - ALL chores.
 I now have 2 grown children and raised them the same way....I wanted them to be well-rounded and as self-reliant as possible.
 They are both now raising their children the same way.
 I'm sorry to those of you who didn't have such an up-bring, but am very proud you are breaking the cycle and realize how you want to do things differently! deboratibi 1 Quote Link to comment Share on other sites More sharing options...

 yesadnil Posted November 24, 2014 Share Posted November 24, 2014 I think as the current generation ages, there will be a shift of gender expectations.
 For example, in my parents' generation, women inhabited the domestic sphere.
-It's unfair and shouldn't be the case, but things are slowly changing as things like "stay at home dad" and "paternal leave" come into being. :) It's a gradual move in the right direction. brynchilla and deboratibi 2 Quote Link to comment Share on other sites More sharing options...
+It's unfair and shouldn't be the case, but things are slowly changing as things like "stay at home dad" and "paternal leave" come into being. :) It's a gradual move in the right direction. deboratibi and brynchilla 2 Quote Link to comment Share on other sites More sharing options...

 brynchilla Posted November 26, 2014 Share Posted November 26, 2014 If you look at cultures like the Vikings and Ancient Rome, you'll see that the women had a lot of power in the community.
 In some cases, even more so than the men.
 What does it say about or culture if we've regressed since the Viking times?
 Venus0523 and deboratibi 2 Quote Link to comment Share on other sites More sharing options...